 Ventilation can either be done passively through openings or mechanically with fans.

-If a structure is very exposed, it is best not to open more then 3’ in height due to potential of wind damage.
+If a structure is very exposed, it is best not to open more than 3’ in height due to the potential of wind damage.

-Roll up sidewalls are most effective when used in combination with peak end wall vents to create a “chimney effect” to draw warm air out of the building, especially when it is very calm.
-These vents are effective for air movement when outside temperature does not allow opening of the sides.
+Roll-up sidewalls are most effective when used in combination with peak end wall vents to create a “chimney effect” to draw warm air out of the building, especially when it is very calm.
+These vents are effective for air movement when outside temperature does not allow the opening of the sides.

 When a structure has a low profile, you will need to be careful during rainy periods due to moisture getting into the structure area.

-We made some tutorial videos regarding our roll up sides options.
+We made some tutorial videos regarding our Roll-up sides options.
 Please enjoy and let us know any comments you may have.
-You can also watch them all on our YouTube channel here: https://www.youtube.com/playlist?list=PLBUPJhbi2DLs0UYSo0FRwwi0pMo51PV80
+You can also watch them all on our YouTube channel here:

 You can also see more at our Roll Up Sidewall Considerations article (also below videos)